sharon0812/News/README.md

 * Sharon Anyango

 ## Project Description
-* This is an application that allows a user to generate and store passwords for various accounts.
+*  AN application that  help  list and preview news articles from various sources.
-  The application runs on the  terminal and the user navigates through the app by using short codes.

 ## Technology Used
-* Python3.8
+* Python3.9
 * Pip

 ## Instalation Requirements